ovh/docs/pages/platform/ai/deploy_guide_04_scaling_strategies/guide.en-ie.md

 > It is recommended to deploy on a **minimum of 2 replicas** to have high availability!
 >

-**When using static scaling?**
+**When to choose static scaling?**

 - Static scaling can be used if you want to have fixed costs.

-- This scaling strategy is also useful when your consumption or inference load is fixed.
+- This scaling strategy is also useful when your consumption or inference load are fixed.

 ### Autoscaling